What Is Medicare Part D? What It Costs and Covers

 Find a Medicare Drug Plan in Your Area

-Here are some tips for finding a plan that meets your budget, needs and preferences.
+Here are some tips for finding a plan that meets your budget, needs, and preferences:

-• Check the prices.
-The monthly premium is an important consideration but look at cost-sharing, such as deductibles, coinsurance and copays.
+• Check the prices: The monthly premium is an important consideration but look at cost-sharing, such as deductibles, coinsurance, and copays.
 A low premium may cost you more in the long run.

-• If you take no or very few medications, you may want to opt for a low-premium Medicare Part D prescription drug plan.
+• Low-premium plans: If you take no or very few medications, you may want to opt for a low-premium Medicare Part D prescription drug plan.
 It will still cover most of the drugs that people on Medicare need.

-• If you are taking specific long-term medications, check their availability and costs in various plans.
+• Long-term medications: If you are taking specific long-term medications, check their availability and costs in various plans.
 If the drugs you take are generics, look for plans that charge you little or nothing for these.

 Share this article